dmortell/svelte-onsenui/README.md

 </Page>
 ```

-## Bugs

-The title attribute on ActionSheet causes a title to be displayed wherever the mouse is.

 # Contributing

-We welcome contributions by either opening an issue or doing a pull request.
+Contributions to the development of this package are welcome.
+If you would like to help with development, please open an issue or do a pull request.

 ```bash
 mkdir svelte-onsenui